Results 1 to 6 of 6

 GAME PLAN: Not much changes in the Rams' plan each week.
 They have run only 107 plays the first two weeks and have just 27 first downs.
 The plan is for RB Steven Jackson to have more success on early downs, and for the passing game to get more production from WR Donnie Avery and TE Randy McMichael.

 Defensively, where the Rams have just one sack after two games, they need to stop the run and create situations where the rush can be effective.

 MATCHUPS TO WATCH: Rams DREs Chris Long and James Hall vs. Packers LT Daryn Colledge.
 Bengals DE Antwan Odom had five sacks last week, and Colledge struggled moving from left guard to tackle after Chad Clifton was injured.
 Clifton did not practice Wednesday, and the Rams must take advantage of a potentially shuffled Packers line.

 Rams WRs Donnie Avery, Laurent Robinson and Keenan Burton vs. Packers safeties.
 Atari Bigby is out for Green Bay and Nick Collins is trying to recover from a chest injury suffered Sunday.
 The Packers cut Aaron Rouse Wednesday, leaving only Derrick Martin and new arrival Matt Giordano in the back end.
 Whether it's in the passing game or with Steven Jackson running, the Rams have to exploit Green Bay's potential weakness.

 INJURY IMPACT: The Rams could benefit from Adam Goldberg's experience, as he will likely play right tackle instead of rookie Jason Smith, who has a knee injury.
-Going against Green Bay's 3-4 defense, Goldberg's steady hand could come in handy.
+Going against Green Bay's 3-4 defense, Goldberg's steady hand could come in handy.:ramlogo: